Combined Cadet Force

 The Combined Cadet Force (CCF) is offered to pupils in the Fourth Form (Year 10) and above.
 It’s an organisation run along military lines providing a framework through which young people develop qualities like leadership, team work, self-reliance, resourcefulness, and responsibility, as well as engendering a sense of public service.

 Initially, all cadets join the Army section and undertake the same training programme.
-They then opt to stay with the Army section or switch to the RAF.
-Each year cadets take part in two overnight exercises and a week long camp along with range days, flying days with the RAF and visits to historical or military events.
-The CCF also enters teams into competitions such as the Cadet Clay Target Shooting Championships, The Welbeck Cup and the RAF Air Squadron Trophy.
+They then opt to stay with the Army section or move to the RAF.
+Each year cadets take part in three overnight exercises and a week long camp along with a range day, flying days with the RAF and visits to historical or military events.
+A week long adventure training camp is offered every year, where cadets undertake a range of activities including caving, climbing, mountain biking and canoeing.

-The Corps of Drums have appeared at various important events including the Queen’s Birthday celebrations at the Tower of London, the British Military Tournament, The Tate Gallery and major School events.
+The Corps of Drums is affiliated with the CCF and have appeared at various important events including the Queen’s Birthday celebrations at the Tower of London, the British Military Tournament, The Tate Gallery and major School events.

-The CCF organises at least one overseas expedition per year - most recently scuba diving in Cyprus, bush craft and survival in South Africa and trekking across the Falkland Islands.
-Cadets can also apply to attend leadership courses in the UK and Canada, static line parachuting, skiing, adventure training and 'Look at Life' courses with both the Army and the Royal Marines.
+Cadets can also apply to attend leadership courses in the UK, which include a variety of adventure training opportunities and leadership qualifications.
 Those RAF cadets who show the right aptitude are given the opportunity to apply for gliding and flying scholarships leading to solo flights and the awarding of their “wings”.

 Your browser is out-of-date!